tony-held-carb/feedback_portal/admin/refactor_xl_dict.md

     - Purpose: Extract data from the data tabs that are enumerated in the schema tab.

 - Analysis
-  - parse_xl_file & extract_tabs are a little ugly and rely on a schema map dict that is a little ugy too but a lower priorty -
+  - parse_xl_file & extract_tabs are a little ugly and rely on a schema map dict that is a little ugly too but a lower priorty
+  -